FTC: This post is not sponsored. All thoughts and opinions are my own.

 Yesterday I spoke about the benefits of shea butter to your skin care regimen, but that is not the end all be all when it comes to skin care.
 There are things you could be doing/ or not doing to help clear up any skin conditions that are causing your skin not to look its absolute best.
-Here are 15 sure fire ways to get clear skin or help bring you one step closer to the s
+Here are 15 sure fire ways to get clear skin or help bring you one step closer to clear beautiful healthy skin.

 15 Ways To Get Clear Skin